cmmid/cmmid.github.io/README.md

  1. set 'output: html_fragment' in your rmarkdown file
  2. set rmarkdown_html_fragment: true in the front-matter of your post

+# Figures and attachments

+Copy your figures and attachments into the `/topics/covid19/figures` and `/topics/covid19/reports` directories accordingly.
+Make sure they have a unique name (chances are someone else has already generated a `figure1.png` file), or create under `/topics/covid19/figures` specifically for your figures.
+The template contains some example markup demonstrating this.

 # Adding TRANSLATED posts